-In connection with the Term Loans, the Company granted the lenders warrants in August 2013 to purchase up to 26,668 shares of the Company's Series D Preferred and additional warrants in July 2014 to purchase up to 40,000 shares of the Company's Series D Preferred.
-As of the IPO, the warrants to purchase up to 66,668 shares of the Company's Series D Preferred were converted to warrants to purchase 17,888 shares of the Company's common stock at an exercise price of \$16.77 per share.
+In connection with the 2015 Term Loan, the Company granted the lenders warrants in August 2013 to purchase up to 26,668 shares of the Company's Series D Preferred and additional warrants in July 2014 to purchase up to 40,000 shares of the Company's Series D Preferred.
+As of the IPO, the warrants to purchase up to 66,668 shares of the Company's Series D Preferred were converted to warrants to purchase up to 17,888 shares of the Company's common stock at an exercise price of \$16.77 per share.
 These warrants are classified as permanent equity in the accompanying consolidated balance sheets and will expire ten years from the date of issuance.

-Additionally, with the refinancing of the Term Loans at December 31, 2015, the Company granted the lenders 37,978 shares of the Company's Series E Preferred which also was converted at the IPO to warrants to purchase 15,094 shares of Company's common stock at an exercise price of \$11.32 per share.
+Additionally, with the refinancing of the 2015 Term Loan at December 31, 2015, the Company granted the lenders 37,978 shares of the Company's Series E Preferred which also was converted at the IPO to warrants to purchase up to 15,094 shares of Company's common stock at an exercise price of \$11.32 per share.
 These warrants are classified as permanent equity in the accompanying consolidated balance sheets and will expire ten years from the date of issuance.